latchdevel/Edison-remoteSSH/README.md

 **Work**

 The "remoteSSH" upload tool need extract from elf compiled file some connection parameters.
-Minimum parameter is "host" of destination, "user" param is optional, if omitted will be "root".
+Minimum parameter is destination "host"; "user" parameter is optional, if omitted it is set as "root" user.
 There are several ways to do, one is by **readelf** command from GNU Binutils.

 This information is in the **'.comment'** section of the binary object.
 It can be read using this command: